Politics and Philosophy BA

 -

 Armed conflicts, persecutions, and disasters cause people to be forcibly displaced, both nationally and internationally.
 By the end of 2022, there were 100 million forcibly displaced people according to the United Nations High Commissioner for Refugees (UNHCR).
 Forced displacement, particularly asylum, has also received more attention from the media and decision-makers.
-In this module, we will discuss the politics involved in these forced displacement situations.Ìý
+This module will open discussion on the politics involved in these forced displacement situations.

 20 credits

-By studying the asylum systems in Europe, Africa, and Latin America in a comparative way, you will gain the important tools you need to understand the global forced displacement regime. - Hunger in the Global North
+By studying the asylum systems in Europe, Africa, and Latin America in a comparative way, you will be exposed to the important tools needed to understand the global forced displacement regime. - Hunger in the Global North

 -